yuriyost/com.github.yuriyost.yahooweather/README.md

 Yahoo!
 Weather Alternative Widget Skin
 ====

+** WARNING **
+As of Thursday, Jan.
+3, 2019, the weather.yahooapis.com and query.yahooapis.com for Yahoo Weather API will be retired.

+====

 This widget has resizable texts and weather icons.
 The design of this widget is similar to Yawp widget.